Ruksana-RASHEED/epiclass/README.md

 ### Conclusion for multiclass classification

 I tried three quite different methods on the multiclass classification problem, spending some significant time tuning each of them.
 All three, with their best hyperparameters, got accuracies near 70%, with similar patterns in their confusion matrices.

-I conclude that with the current data set, it may not be possible to create a better multiclass classifier.
-Classes 2 & 3 have very similar features for this data set, as do classes 4 & 5.
-I would suggest to the researchers to take more measurements, or summarize their time series differently.
+However, the learning curve for the PCA-SVM shows a very high gap between the training and validation scores, suggesting potential overfitting.
+More attention to the feature engineering and to hyperparameter optimization would improve the scores.

 ## Deployment and testing